 "The ultra-flattering hues of Nars Orgasm leave cheeks glowing.
 The blusher is now available in both powder and liquid form, so you can choose whichever texture you prefer," says Webb.

 "Benefit Cosmetics really raised the bar when it came to cheek tints.
 The Benetint has been on the beauty scene forever and still remains a firm favorite for so many of my clients," says Webb.

 Olive skin tends to have both yellow and green undertones, so a flush of blush can perk the skin up in seconds.
 Opt for orangey-peach or golden-toned blushes to give the skin a natural flush.

 Try the super-popular powder blush from Bobbi Brown in the shade Clementine.
-The finely milled and blendable powder can be built up to create just the amount of rosy glow you want.
+The finely milled and blendable powder can be built up to create just the right amount of rosy glow you want.

-Darker skin tones tend to have a warm undertone, meaning anything from hot corals, brick reds and deep berry shades all look beautiful.
+Darker skin tones tend to have a warm undertone, meaning anything from hot corals, brick reds, and deep berry shades all look beautiful.

 "MAC Raizin Powder Blush, with its signature rich red hue, is a cult classic and firm favorite in my makeup kit," says Webb.

 The cream-to-powder formula of Decorté blushes is perfect for giving skin a really glow-from-within finish.

 How to Choose Between Warm and Cool Blush Tones

 Navigating warm and cool blush tones starts with understanding your own undertones.
 These differ from skin tone as they are the hue that emanates from beneath the dermis, not the surface shade of the skin.
 Undertones can appear warm with yellow, gold, or peach hues or cool with blue, pink, or reddish hues.
 Those with a mix of the two have neutral undertones.
 A blush with matching undertones will appear harmonious with your natural complexion whereas erring on the opposite end of the spectrum can provide a subtle pop.